 Robert (Bob) Perriam, for forty years a field geologist working in the exploration industry in remote areas of Western Australia, I carried a camera and photographed the landscapes which I visited.
 Now retired I use a small motor-home to make photographic trips to remote and scenic areas.
-My preference is for pristine wilderness landscapes, trees and wildflowers untouched by the hand of man.
+My preference and inspiration is for pristine wilderness landscapes, trees and wildflowers untouched by the hand of man.

 I do not follow any specific artistic style, or seek to imitate the work of any artist.
 I seek only to depict in a natural way, the often-harsh beauty of the landscapes, vegetation and lighting of Australia, in particular the landscapes of the inland deserts.

 In my photographic practice, I work entirely with ambient light.
 I do not use flash because it produces garish colours, I do not use high dynamic range because of its un-natural contrasts, and I dislike oversaturated colours.
 In using ambient light, as far as possible I choose camera angles relative to the sun to give dramatic lighting effects, however, I usually have to take scenes at the time of day and in the weather in which I find them, so not every image has dramatic lighting.